materialsproject/MPenv/README.md

 MPenv
 =====

-create a virtual environment for running FireWorks within Materials Project
+this codebaser helps users create a virtual environment for running FireWorks within Materials Project